Art4/json-api-client/docs/objects-document.md

 The `Document` object represents the [Top Level](http://jsonapi.org/format/#document-top-level) of a JSON API response.
 You can create it using [Helper\Parser](helper-parser.md).

+This object implements the [Accessable interface](objects-introduction.md#value-access).

 Property of: _none_

 ### Properties

 _[Symbols definition](objects-introduction.md#symbols)_

+You can use the [Accessable interface](objects-introduction.md#value-access) to access this properties.

 |     | Key | Value | Note |
 | --- | --- | ----- | ---- |